A-Nitram/Jaxxa-Rimworld/README.md

 * making the original Shield mod, and thanks for allowing anything to be done with it.
  * http://ludeon.com/forums/index.php?topic=2677.msg24772#msg24772

+Thanks to Kulverstukass for:
+* Awesome bug reporting and feedback.

 Thanks to mrofa for:
 * Providing code in "Clutter Mod" that was helpful to look at for figuring out better ways to do Fire Suppression and Command Switches
 * Allowing me to use his art from the BetterPower+ Mod
  * Laser Drill
  * NuclearLamp used for Power Node

+Thanks to Omni for:
+* Providing new textures for the OmniGel system

 Thanks to PunisheR007 for:
 * Creating the Cannons and Turrets mod that is the basis for the Cannon Ammo and Turrets module (Unreleased)
  * http://ludeon.com/forums/index.php?topic=3878.0